Progressive Profiling That Boosts Marketing Automation Strategy

 Needless to say, progressive profiling is an amazing strategy that can be used alongside marketing automation.
 However, despite its effectiveness in gathering a lot of leads, it has just barely reached mainstream marketing.
 It hasn’t been utilized that much and is just gaining attention from business who are looking to take a different path on their online marketing campaign.
 However, it pays to know that progressive profiling can help your form fields recognize a prospect and ask questions that haven’t already been asked.

 To make things worse, most marketing automation tools that marketers use today are not equipped with progressive profiling.
 However, there will come a time where all marketing automation tools will have this feature.
-But currently, progressive profiling is reserved exclusively for advanced marketing automation tools like Infusionsoft and Marketo.
+But currently, progressive profiling is reserved exclusively for advanced marketing automation tools like Infusionsoft by Keap and Marketo.

 Elements of Effective Progressive Profiling